rdjpalmer/portfolio/src/posts/relationships-with-negative-motivators.md

 I will rebuild my relationship with my roots.
 Nurture them into something that can flourish.
 Forgive the people, the place and look to see its beauty.

 I don't suspect I will stay.
-But when I return in future, I won't wish to leave so soon.
+But when I return in future, I won't wish to leave so soon either.